cbotman/dear-automaton/README.md

 XXXXXXXXXX|4
           |5
 ```
-**Example:** Use `--random` to create a random started state of the given length.
+**Example:** Use `--random` to create a random initial state of given length.
 Use `--seed` to set the random number generator's base seed and reproduce the same random number series.
 ```
 ./elementary.py --random 10 --seed 123 --pad 20 --counter
           XXX  XX X |0